Frequently Asked Questions

 The money comes from membership fees, donations, legacies or external grants we have applied for.

 How much does Coeliac UK spend on funding research?

-Since 2005 we have committed around £3M to research.
-The amount available for any research call can vary depending on donations, receipt of legacies and external grants.
+Since 2005 we have committed around £3.5M to research.
+The frequency of research calls and the amounts available for each one vary depending on donations, receipt of legacies and external grants.